No. 03 · Nurse-led

 What I tell everyone.

-Skin boosters are among the lower-risk injectable treatments because the product goes into the upper layer of the skin, not deep around vessels.
-Common: small papules at injection points (settle in 12-48 hours), pinpoint redness, very occasional bruising.
+Skin boosters are lower risk than most injectables.
+The product goes into the upper layer of skin.
+Not deep around vessels.
+Common: small papules at injection points (settle in 12 to 48 hours).
+Pinpoint redness.
+Very occasional bruising.

 Common questions